Prag8855/aab/content/guides/german-health-insurance.md

 ### What public insurance covers

 Public health insurance covers **all necessary healthcare**.
 Important treatments and medical prescriptions are always covered.
-There is a small deductible for some prescriptions: 5€ to 10€ per prescription.[^70] There is no other deductible.
+There is a small [deductible](/glossary/Selbstbeteiligung) for some prescriptions: 5€ to 10€ per prescription.[^70] There is no other deductible.
 There is no coverage limit.

 When you go to the doctor, you give your insurance card, and they charge your *[[Krankenkasse]]* directly.
 If a treatment is not covered, you know before you start.
 There are no surprise costs.

-Public health insurance covers essential dental care, like removing your wisdom teeth.
+Public health insurance covers essential dental care like wisdom teeth removal.
 You also get 2 free dental check-ups every year.
 It does not cover tooth cleanings.
 You can get [dental insurance](/glossary/Zahnzusatzversicherung) to get better coverage.

 Glasses and contact lenses [are rarely covered](/guides/eyeglasses).
 You must pay for them yourself.